KrugerHeavyIndustries/blazer/README.md

 ## Setting Up

 When you sign up with Backblaze you will be issued an account id and an application key.
-You will need to inform Blazer of those details in order to use blazer.
+You will need to inform blazer of those details in order to use it.
 These details live in the blazer configuration file.

     mkdir ~/.blazer
     echo "accountId <YOUR_B2_ACCOUNT_ID>" > ~/.blazer/config